 Long before developers set out to make Myrtle Beach a golf retreat, enslaved Africans, brought from the Caribbean, were working the land and shaping American history.
 The Gullah-Geechee culture was born in and around Myrtle Beach and represents the customs, traditions, crafts and language of these people.
 Various heritage sites celebrate and preserve this unique culture.
 Travelers can visit Friendfield Village, a 19th century slave village at Hobcaw Barony, or experience Gullah-Geechee art and memorabilia at the Gulla O’ooman Shop and Museum.
 Discover the remarkable story of Gullah-Geechee and its influence on the Myrtle Beach community.

 The city of New Orleans “goes big” on most things; sports, music, tradition, architecture…and food is no exception.
 Over 1,300 restaurants are ready and willing to show you why their Gumbo, Jambalaya, Andouille, Po-boy, Shrimp Creole, Muffuletta, Bread Pudding, Beignets (you get the picture) is the best.
 Pull back the curtain on food in New Orleans with one of six tours from The Cultural Traveler.
 On A Tasty Sample of New Orleans you'll attend a cooking class at the famed New Orleans School of Cooking followed by dinner and a drink at the renowned Tujague's Restaurant.
 The Jazz Brunch and Shop Experience brings you to The Court of Two Sisters’ World Famous Jazz Brunch.
 After dining enjoy a world-class shopping trip at the Riverwalk Marketplace.
-The New Orleans Cooking Experience specializes in teaching authentic Creole and Cajun cuisine and history at the "House on Bayou Road."
 The Shop & Swamp Tour lives up to its name with worldclass shopping and a meandering tour of Louisiana’s back country bayous.
 Explore the city by boat and then by bar on the New Orleans Steamboat Cruise & Cocktail Tour.
 Finally, travel back in time down Louisiana's Great River Road on the Plantation Rendezvous Tour.